sigh/Puzzles/_puzzles/probability/red_blue_marbles.md

+---
-# Red marbles, blue marbles
+title: Red marbles, blue marbles
+---

 You have two jars, 50 red marbles and 50 blue marbles.
 You need to place all the marbles into the jars such that when pick a random marble out of a random